Mario Testino: Works and exhibitions

-Sexual harassment accusations
+Sexual assault and harassment accusations

-In January 2018, The New York Times published an article in which Testino was accused by 13 male assistants and models who worked with him of sexual harassment.
+In January 2018, The New York Times published an article in which Testino was accused by 13 male assistants and models who worked with him of sexual harassment, exploitation, and assault.
 Models Roman Barrett, Jason Fedele and Ryan Locke complained about his behaviour during campaigns in the 1990s.
 Subsequent to the allegations (which extended to photographer Bruce Weber's conduct) Condé Nast announced they "will not be commissioning any new work with them for the foreseeable future."

 Further allegations were reported by The New York Times against Testino in 3 March 2018.
 Four of the five new allegations described their incidents occurring during or after 2010.
 Testino has denied all allegations.
 The total number of people publicly accusing Testino of sexual assault rose to 18.

 Philanthropy

 Testino has been honoured for his contributions to many non-profit causes and charitable organizations through various awards and recognitions.
 In 2010, he was appointed one of the highest honours in his native country, The Grand Cross Order of Merit in Peru, and became President of the Board of World Monuments Fund Peru in 2014.

 In his role as a Save the Children ambassador he helped to raise funds to build the El Salvador Clinic in the Pueblo Nuevo District, Chincha in his native Peru.
 The clinic was built for children with tuberculosis in the area badly affected by the devastating earthquake, which hit the coast of Peru in August 2007.
 The El Salvador Clinic was entirely funded from the sale of a single print from his portraits of Princess Diana, auctioned for £100,000.

 He helped to raise funds for Natalia Vodianova's Naked Heart Foundation to build a playground in a Moscow children’s hospital specializing in cancer.
 It is a cause close to his heart since his brother died from the disease at the age of 10.

-In July 2013, Testino opened his first non-profit association in Barranco, Lima.
+In 2012, Testino opened his first non-profit association in Lima, the Asociación Mario Testino (MATE).
 Museo Mario Testino was established to act as a dynamic platform for Peruvian art through the cultivation and promotion of culture and heritage.

-Testino restored a 13,000 sq. ft. mansion built in 1898, which is home to a permanent exhibition of his work alongside a temporary exhibition space for Peruvian and international artists.